86th Street station (IRT Broadway–Seventh Avenue Line): 1910s to 1930s

 In December 1922, the Transit Commission approved a $3 million project to lengthen platforms at 14 local stations along the original IRT line, including 86th Street and five other stations on the Broadway–Seventh Avenue Line.
 Platform lengths at these stations would be increased from 225 to 436 ft.
 The commission postponed the platform-lengthening project in September 1923, at which point the cost had risen to $5.6 million.
 In 1927, an additional staircase was constructed from the uptown platform to the northeastern corner of 86th Street and Broadway by Patteli & Wilson for $25,300.
 In 1932, the entrance at the southeastern corner of 86th Street and Broadway was relocated from the easterly curb of Broadway to the southern building line of 86th Street.
 The new entrance did not have a kiosk.

+1940s to 1960s

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The Broadway route to 242nd Street became known as the 1 and the Lenox Avenue route as the 3.